-- Japan has a Rigid Constitution whereas India has a flexible and rigid Constitution. - The Japanese Constitution provides for a unitary state.
+- Japan is a Constitutional Monarchy whereas India is a Republic. - In Japan, all the international treaties have to be ratified by their Legislature, which is not the case in India. - Japan has a Rigid Constitution whereas India has a flexible and rigid Constitution. - The Japanese Constitution provides for a unitary state.